-For the 1948 model, Cadillac introduced the trend in automotive styling for nearly two decades.
+For the 1948 model, Cadillac introduced the legendary tail fin which set the trend in automotive styling for nearly two decades.
 This was followed by the 1949 model with the two door hardtop Coupe DeVille and the modern overhead valve, high compression V8 engine.